anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The RVR Content-Type header field is defined in {{I-D.ietf-anima-jws-voucher}} as: `application/voucher-jws+json`

-The RVR SHOULD set the Accept header indicating the desired media type for the voucher-response.
+The registrar SHOULD set the Accept header of the RVR indicating the desired media type for the voucher-response.
 The media type is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

 Once the MASA receives the RVR it SHALL perform the verification as described in section 5.5 in {{RFC8995}}.